POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     GRID_SLICES         a list of lists of the grid slices; the looped :samp:`GRID_SLICE` is used in the path name; the outer list allows you to have different lists for each grid type
     COMPRESSIONS        a list of lists of compression types DROP_MISSING_FILES  boolean to igrnore missing files
-    CREATE_PLOTS        a list of plots to make; this will be done independently whether the step is active or not, to make no plots put there an empty list
+    CREATE_PLOTS        a list of plots to make; this will be done independently whether the step is active or not, to make no plots put there an empty list or comment out such a line
-    DO_CHECKS           a list of checks to perform; this will be done independently whether the step is active or not, to make no checks put there an empty list
+    DO_CHECKS           a list of checks to perform; this will be done independently whether the step is active or not, to make no checks put there an empty list or comment out such a line
     ==================  ===========

 Some :ref:`steps <pipeline_steps>` have more keywords, which are specific to